Here is what taking TRUVADA

 Ask your healthcare provider if you have any questions about how to prevent getting HIV-1 or spreading HIV-1 to other people.

-You must get tested for HIV-1 at least every 3 months or when your doctor tells you.
+You must get tested for HIV-1 at least every 3 months or when your healthcare provider tells you.